philemonnwanne/k8s-hard/README.md

 cd k8s-hard
 ```

-Then run `vagrant up` and wait for the all nodes to be setup
+Then run `vagrant up` and wait for the all nodes to be provisioned